 The economies of Louisiana and Mississippi, with high numbers of homeowners struggling to pay their mortgages, moved up the list of hardest-hit states.
 And unemployment in a handful of struggling states lingered in the double digits in September.
 Our metric sums mortgage delinquencies and unemployment to show which states are enduring the most extreme slowdowns during the pandemic.

 “States experiencing high unemployment will see mortgage delinquencies surge if unemployment remains elevated as forbearance periods expire,” says Greg McBride, CFA, Bankrate chief financial analyst.
 “This year may see the worst for unemployment, but 2021 will likely bring the worst for mortgage delinquencies and defaults.”

+However, housing economists expect a wave of foreclosures next year.
 Real estate markets are local, as the saying goes, and the Housing Hardship Index indicates which regions may face protracted recoveries, and which areas might emerge comparatively unscathed.

 Some states — especially those in the Rockies and upper Great Plains — have weathered the coronavirus storm well

 The fallout for real estate and labor markets is severe in some corners of the country.
-These five states fared the worst in July:
+These five states fared the worst in September:

 Inflation isn’t a factor these days, so the Housing Hardship Index tracks two other statistics: mortgage delinquency rates reported by data firm Black Knight, and jobless numbers released by the U.S. Labor Department.

 Despite the sudden slowdown, Nevada’s housing market has held up well, says Bob Hamrick, chairman and chief executive of Coldwell Banker Premier Realty in Las Vegas.